 We are looking forward to welcoming all our Year 2 students into Year 3 with us at St Paul's CofE Junior School!
 Below you will find information about how we transition the students and Key Stage 2 skills they will learn when they first start.

 For any further information you may want, please contact us via phone or email using the contact information at the bottom of the page.

-Year 2 Transition Packs and ZOOM Meeting
+Year 2 Transition letter and information

-Virtual Tour Videos and Meet the Teachers
+Virtual Tour Videos from

 We hope these videos give you an idea what life is like at St Paul's.